clokep/relapse/docs/delegate.md

 and the domain your `server_name` points to, you do not need any delegation.

-For instance, if you registered `example.com` and pointed its DNS A record at a fresh server, you could install Synapse on that host, giving it a `server_name` of `example.com`, and once a reverse proxy has been set up to proxy all requests sent to the port `8448` and serve TLS certificates for `example.com`, you wouldn't need any delegation set up.
+For instance, if you registered `example.com` and pointed its DNS A record at a fresh server, you could install Relapse on that host, giving it a `server_name` of `example.com`, and once a reverse proxy has been set up to proxy all requests sent to the port `8448` and serve TLS certificates for `example.com`, you wouldn't need any delegation set up.